Tootsie: Plot

-Michael Dorsey is a respected actor, but nobody in New York City wants to hire him because he is a perfectionist and difficult to work with.
+Michael Dorsey is a respected New York City actor who can't find employment because he is a perfectionist and difficult to work with.
 He makes ends meet by working as a server in a restaurant and teaching acting classes.

-After many months without an acting job, Michael hears of an opening on the popular daytime soap opera Southwest General from his friend and acting student Sandy Lester, who unsuccessfully auditions for the role of hospital administrator Emily Kimberly.
-In desperation, and following an argument with his agent, Michael disguises himself as a woman named "Dorothy Michaels" and auditions for Southwest General himself, and he is cast as Emily Kimberly.
-Michael takes the job as a way to raise $8,000 to produce a play by his roommate Jeff Slater, which will star himself and Sandy.
+After months without an acting job, Michael hears of an opening on the popular daytime soap opera Southwest General from his friend and acting student Sandy Lester, who unsuccessfully auditions for the role of hospital administrator Emily Kimberly.
+In desperation, after an argument with his agent, Michael disguises himself as a woman named Dorothy Michaels and auditions for Southwest General.
+"Dorothy" is cast as Emily Kimberly.
+Michael takes the job as a way to raise $8,000 to produce a play by his roommate Jeff Slater, which will star him and Sandy.

-As "Dorothy", Michael plays Emily Kimberly as a plausible feminist, which surprises the other actors and the crew, who expected "Dorothy" to give a mild-mannered performance, in contrast to the empowered "Gloria Steinem type" suggested in the script.
+As Dorothy, Michael plays Emily Kimberly as a plausible feminist and ad-libs speeches and actions when he feels the script doesn't make Dorothy's points strongly enough.
+This surprises the other actors and the crew, who expected Dorothy to give a mild-mannered performance, in contrast to the empowered "Gloria Steinem type" the script suggests.
 His character quickly becomes a national sensation.

 When Sandy catches Michael in her bedroom half undressed because he wants to try on her clothes for ideas for Dorothy's wardrobe, he covers up by claiming he wants to have sex with her.
 Sandy is receptive and they sleep together.
-Exacerbating matters further, Michael is attracted to one of his co-stars, Julie Nichols, a single mother with a daughter from a previous relationship and in an unhealthy relationship with the show's amoral, sexist director, Ron Carlisle.
+Exacerbating matters further, Michael is attracted to one of his co-stars, Julie Nichols, a single mother in an unhealthy relationship with the show's amoral, sexist director, Ron Carlisle.

-At a party, when Michael (as himself) approaches Julie with a pick-up line to which she had previously told "Dorothy" she would be receptive, she throws a drink in his face.
-Later, as Dorothy, when he makes tentative advances, Julie (having just ended her relationship with Ron per Dorothy's advice) makes it known that she is not a lesbian.
+At a party, when Michael (as himself) approaches Julie with a pick-up line to which she had told Dorothy she would be receptive, she throws a drink in his face.
+Later, when Michael momentarily forgets himself and makes a tentative advance while still in the Dorothy persona, Julie (having just ended her relationship with Ron on Dorothy's advice) is sympathetic, but makes it known that she is not a lesbian.